 - Certification – CE/FCC Class A, RoHS compliant

-AAEON provides Ubuntu 20.04 using Linux 5.8, the Intel OpenVINO SDK, Kubernetes, AWS Greengrass, etc… but the board is also compatible with Microsoft Windows 10 and the Yocto Project 3.0/3.1 with Linux kernel 5.4.
+AAEON provides Ubuntu 20.04 using Linux 5.8, the Intel OpenVINO SDK, Kubernetes, AWS Greengrass, etc… and the board is also compatible with Microsoft Windows 10 “Full version” and the Yocto Project 3.0/3.1 with Linux kernel 5.4.
 The company also offers accessories like an RTC battery and an active heatsink for cooling.
-As an embedded device, UP Xtreme i11 SBC will get long term support until the year 2035.
+As an embedded device, UP Xtreme i11 SBC will get long-term support until the year 2035.

 If you’d rather get a complete system, AAEON will soon take pre-orders for UP Xtreme i11 Edge Compute Enabling Kit based on the single board computer, in a fanless case, and pre-loaded with the Ubuntu 20.04 image.
 That means the mini PC will ship with storage and memory, but the company did not provide details.

 Both items are production-ready products suitable for robotics, automation, retail, AI, and IoT.
-AAEON UP Xtreme i11 SBC and Edge Compute Enabling Kit are not quite available yet, and instead, pre-orders are slated to start in Q1 2021, at a time when we should also be informed about pricing.
+AAEON UP Xtreme i11 SBC is available for pre-order for $299 to $969 depending on the selected processor, and without memory, RAM, nor storage.
+The UP Xtreme i11 Edge Compute Enabling Kit is expected to become available in Q3 2021, but pricing has not been announced.
 Additional information may be found in the press release and product page.

 Jean-Luc started CNX Software in 2010 as a part-time endeavor, before quitting his job as a software engineering manager, and starting to write daily news, and reviews full time later in 2011.